MediaSavvy/MediaSavvy_Wiki/Wiki/UnsafeSites.md

 - **HaxPC. net / HaxPC. org:** Has malware.

-- **Softonic:**  Has been caught installing adware and malware onto users computors and phones.
+- **Softonic:**  Has been caught installing adware and malware onto users computers and phones.

-- **1337x:**  Caught having a crypto miner in one of the software, and apparently has something to do with the 1337x staff.
+- **1337x:**  Caught having a crypto-miner in one of the software, and apparently has something to do with the 1337x staff.
 Hosts and supporting uploaders who upload malware to the site, and not banning them when they get caught.
 If you ***have*** to download from 1337x then ***ONLY*** get the games from the following uploaders: 0xEMPRESS, anadius, DODI, FitGirl, JohnCena141 (For Linux), KaOsKrew, s7on3r and TinyRepacks.
 Do ***NOT** download any software on 1337x.

 - **FileCR:**  Added FileCR (To learn more on why I put FileCR here, [go here](https://rentry.co/filecr_malware)